isomerpages/moe-bukitviewsec/_our-curriculum/Co Curricular/Student Well Being.md

 <p>Most Zesty Award – for enthusiasm and positivity</p>
 </li>
 <li>
-<p>Most Zestful Award – for active participation in school life</p>
+<p>Most Grateful Award – for active participation in school life</p>
 </li>
 </ul>
 <p>These awards reflect our school’s emphasis on gratitude, resilience, positivity,